 Applications are available at the Lake Bowen Wardens’ Office, located at 8515 Highway 9 in Inman, and the Lake Blalock Wardens’ Office, located at 1925 Sandy Ford Rd. in Chesnee.

 Also, be sure that you are subscribed to receive our Lake Alerts for regular updates on the drawdown process – both e-mail and text notifications are now available.
 Visit spartanburgwater.org/lakealerts to learn more.

-Although not required, we recommend that any boats or personal watercraft be moved from the water during the drawdown.
 Please call our Lake Bowen Wardens’ office at (864) 592-2240 or Lake Blalock Wardens’ Office at (864) 578-5442 if there are specific questions regarding boats or other personal watercraft on the lake.

 While we will be working towards lowering Lake Bowen and Lake Blalock by approximately 3 ft., keeping them lowered may be challenging during rainfall events or wet weather patterns.
 While we do have valves and piping that can release supplemental water from Lake Bowen Dam into Municipal Reservoir #1, we must ensure we can provide adequate quantities of water to the drinking water treatment facility for our community.

 As lake residents consider and begin to implement permitted projects, we recommend that weather forecasts be monitored on a regular basis, especially when planning key shoreline work.